confluentinc/ksql/docs/includes/ksql-includes.rst

 Using a stream-stream join, it is possible to join two *streams* of events on a common key.
 An example of this could be a stream of order events, and a stream of shipment events.
-By joining these on the order key, it is possible to identify any orders that have not yet shipped.
+By joining these on the order key, it is possible to see shipment information alongside the order.

 First, populate the ``orders`` and ``shipments`` topics: